hanrichard/Notebook/react/react_general.md

 shouldComponentUpdate
 return false
 ```
-will not update, if props udpates
+will not update, if props updates

 ```
 componentWillReceiveProps(nextProps)